elyra-ai/examples/pipelines/hello_world_apache_airflow/README.md

    ![Tutorial assets in File Browser](doc/images/cloned_examples.png)

-   The cloned repository includes a set of notebooks and a Python script that download an open [weather data set from the Data Asset Exchange](https://developer.ibm.com/exchanges/data/all/jfk-weather-data/), cleanse the data, analyze the data, and perform time-series predictions.
-In this tutorial you create a pipeline that runs these notebooks in the appropriate order.
+   The cloned repository includes a set of Jupyter notebooks and a Python script that download a weather data set from an [open data directory called the Data Asset Exchange](https://developer.ibm.com/exchanges/data/all/jfk-weather-data/), cleanse the data, analyze the data, and perform time-series predictions.
+In this tutorial you create a pipeline that runs these files as a batch  in the appropriate order.

 You are ready to start the tutorial.

 ### Creating a pipeline

-Generally speaking, a pipeline in Elyra is an abstract representation of an Apache Airflow Directed Acyclic Graph (DAG).
+Generally speaking, a pipeline in Elyra is an abstract representation of a workflow, which is in this tutorial executed using an Apache Airflow DAG.

 1. Open the _Launcher_ (File > New Launcher) if it is not already open.